-Charoset―the fruit and nut mixture that symbolizes the mortar used by Israelite slaves in Egypt―is a Passover icon, and may be the most delicious symbolic food enjoyed at the Seder.
+Charoset―the fruit and nut mixture that symbolizes the mortar used by enslaved Israelites in Egypt―is a Passover icon, and may be the most delicious symbolic food enjoyed at the Seder.
 It's also an amazing snapshot of the Jewish diaspora, as Jewish communities around the world have their own unique takes on charoset, driven by the ingredients that were available to them.
-Serving an international charoset recipe alongside a treasured family one is a lovely way to pay tribute to the traditions of fellow Jews from around the world.
+Serving an international charoset recipe alongside a treasured family is a lovely way to pay tribute to the traditions of fellow Jews from around the world.

 01 of 04

 Apple and Walnut Charoset Recipe